TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 Digital audio signals are represented discretely by storing samples at regular intervals instead of having a single continuous line.

 The **sample rate** refers to how fast we chop, how fast we sample our audio.
 Choosing an appropriate sample rate for your application is an important consideration.
-Audio is usually sampled at 44.1kHz or 48kHz.
+Audio is usually sampled at 44.1kHz or 48kHz (i.e. 44,100 or 48,000 samples per second).
 But why are these rates so common?
 To answer this, we first need to learn about the…

 ### Nyquist-Shannon Sampling Theorem